cbonoz/scale24/notes.md

 **Technologies used**

 * **EthSign:** Enables secure signing of transactions on the Gnosis chain.
-* **Gnosis Chain:** Provides a scalable and cost-effective platform for the application's core functionality.
+* **Stylus:** Provides a scalable and cost-effective platform for the application's core functionality.
 * **RISC Zero:** Offers the zero-knowledge proof technology that underpins the core verification process.

 **What it does**